Home

 The myth: Anyone who speaks two languages can perform translation tasks.

 Being bilingual has its advantages, including prospects of a successful career in translation.
 But being bilingual per se isn't enough to work as a professional translator.
 Specialized training is required to perform translation (and interpreting) tasks in a professional manner.
+Here you can read more about skills of professional language translators.

 Would you hire anyone who speaks English to write technical documentation for your company?
-Photo courtesy of pardeshi

 Probably not, because other skills are also necessary in this case.

 Why, then, do you think anyone who knows two languages can translate successfully?
 Translation is a profession.
 And a typical work in this profession, as in any profession, entails certain knowledge, skills, responsibility for conduct, and quality of practice.

 It takes years of schooling and/or years of experience to become a good translator.
-Topics and academic disciplines taught to student translators can include, for example, Theoretical Phonetics, Theoretical Grammar, History of Language, Theory and Practice of Translation, Lexicology, Stylistics, Comparative Typology of Native and Studied Languages, etc. Professional translators are good writers before everything.
-They can flawlessly render the message of the original in their native language using appropriate terminology and style.
+Topics and academic disciplines taught to student translators can include, for example, Theoretical Phonetics, Theoretical Grammar, History of Language, Theory and Practice of Translation, Lexicology, Stylistics, Comparative Typology of Native and Studied Languages, etc.

-Are all professional translators or translation companies good?
-I dare to answer with a "No".
-Unfortunately.
-Your project can go off track even if you entrust it to translation professionals, not to mention untrained bilingual speakers.
-However, it seems that with the advent of the Internet, the era of bilinguals acting as translators will never end.
 While hiring a person, who can speak two languages, to do translation tasks may be an inexpensive option and may work if you need a translation for gisting or information purposes, it is extremely risky to use services of such person to translate important documents, such as financial statements, brochures, reports, speeches, and promotional texts.

 Back to Language Translator Page